-As in previous years, at the end of 2017 each central function reviewed its main risks, assessed these and identified the systems, methods and controls that are in place to minimise any impact of the risks.
-This information was compiled at group level into the overall risk analysis mentioned above, and was discussed with the functions with a view to gaining an overall picture of the main risks within the company.
+As in previous years, at the end of 2019 each central function reviewed its main risks, assessed these and identified the systems, methods and controls that are in place to minimise any impact of the risks.
+This information was compiled at group level, after which the functions together prepared the general risk analysis mentioned above with a view to getting an overall picture of the group's main risks - and thereby shedding light on the mitigation plans that are in place to manage these risks.
 The risk analyses for operational risks and for the risks within financial reporting were then dealt with in the auditing committee and thereafter discussed by the board.

-For a description of H&M's operational risks, see the administration report on pages 66-67, for risks within financial reporting, see the administration report on page 67 and note 2, Financial risks, on pages 85-86 of H&M's annual report for 2017.
+For a description of H&M's operational risks, see the administration report on page 41, for risks within financial reporting, see the administration report on pages 41-42 and note 2, Financial risks, on pages 64-65 of the annual report for 2019.